 The federally-mandated process of vetting medical professionals can be cumbersome for health care organizations.
 It’s known by several names: payer/payor credentialing, provider enrollment and medical credentialing with many overlapping processes.
-While its goal is ensuring safe, high-quality medical care, it lacks national standardization and can take valuable time and resources away from health care staff.
+While its goal is ensuring safe, high-quality medical care, it lacks national standardization and can take valuable time and resources away from health care staff, which is why many choose to outsource the process.
 Below we dive into some credentialing FAQs to help make sense of the process.

 What Is Credentialing?

 Credentialing is a requirement for most medical professionals working in a health care setting.
 Physicians, dentists, nurse practitioners, physician’s assistants and other medical professionals must maintain current credentials.
 These individuals need to remain in good standing with licenses, board certifications, malpractice insurance, etc. But what is payer credentialing?
 Understanding the credentialing process can help medical providers organize necessary documents and familiarize themselves with the complicated and time-consuming process.

 Credentialing is a component of the payer enrollment process that’s intended to verify the competence and expertise of a medical provider.
 Provider enrollment is a process of requesting for participation in a health insurance network as a participating provider.
 The provider is responsible for demonstrating that they possess the necessary skills and training to deliver the required level of care to members of a health plan.

 Payers establish specific frameworks and guidelines to ensure the necessary level of patient care.
 They must verify that a medical practice/group is offering the best care and ensuring patient safety by adhering to these standards.
 Credentialing is a cumbersome, tedious, lengthy process and includes verifying information about education, training, special certificates, work history and other documentation.
 This process is separate from network contracting, which determines fees and terms.